Parks and Recreation fee changes will take place on April 1, 2023.

 - What does the Parks and Recreation Fee Structure Review include?

-The Fee Structure Review was a comprehensive examination of user fees in facilities, recreation centers, arenas (ice and dry floor), parks, sports fields (natural and all-weather turf), sports courts, ball diamonds, tracks, and pools, which are HRM owned and operated, as well as the arenas operated by Nustadia Recreation Inc. (HRM 4-pad, Bedford 4-pad on behalf of HRM.
+The Fee Structure Review was a comprehensive examination of user fees in facilities, recreation centers, arenas (ice and dry floor), parks, sports fields (natural and all-weather turf), sports courts, ball diamonds, tracks, and pools, which are municipally owned and operated, as well as the arenas operated by Nustadia Recreation Inc. (HRM 4-pad, Bedford 4-pad on behalf of HRM.
 The fee review provided updated fees for facility rentals, registered programs, memberships, drop ins and vouchers.

 - What was the purpose of the Fee Structure Review?